omkarpawar1430/Diamonds-Price-Predictions/README.md

 - Adjust the code in `preprocess.py` and `train.py` based on the specifics of your dataset and machine learning approach.
 - This is a basic template, and you may need to customize it further based on the nuances of your diamond price prediction task.

-Feel free to reach out for any clarifications or additional guidance on improving and extending this project.
-Good luck with your diamond price prediction machine learning project!